 The Zalabieh tribe, native to the valley developed eco-adventure tourism in the area.
-They provide tours, guides, accommodation, facilities, run restaurants and shops to provide for the visitors.
-Camel rides, horseback riding, rock-climbing and hiking are some of the many activities you can enjoy in Wadi Rum.
+They provide tours, guides, accommodation, facilities, and run restaurants and shops to provide for the visitors.
+Camel rides, horseback riding, rock climbing and hiking are some of the many activities you can enjoy in Wadi Rum.
 You can also camp in the valley Bedouin style or outdoors under the starry sky.

 5. The Ancient City of Jerash – Jerash:

 Nicknamed Pompeii of The East, Jerash is home to one of the best-preserved Greco Roman cities in the world.
 The old city of Jerash has been inhabited since the Neolithic period as indicated by the rare human remains found at Tal Abu Sowan which go back to 7,500 BC.
 Jerash flourished during the Greco and Roman periods.

 Even though the city was abandoned after its destruction by Baldwin II; King of Jerusalem, evidence was found that the city was resettled by Mamluk Muslims before the Ottoman Empire.
 Discoveries of structures dating back to the Middle Islamic or Mamluk period confirm this allegation.
 There are various Greco-Roman, late Roman, early Byzantine and early Muslim buildings remaining around the ancient city.